mdestil1/focus-app/README.md

 When testing, you need to make a username that isn't already taken, and if that isn't done first the others will report a failure to complete the task.
 Also the token you chose needs to be at least 8 characters long.

-To run the program uncomment the line of code in Main that you're testing and click the Start button at the top.
+*To run the program:* Download the PixelaScript folder and open it in Microsoft Visual Studio.
+Once open, uncomment the line of code in Main that you're testing and click the Start button at the top.

 *Reference Materials:* https://stackoverflow.com/questions/75516705/pixela-api-fails-with-username-doesnt-exist-or-token-is-wrong (to figure out how to format the HTTP endpoint to connect to the Pixela API), Microsoft C# Reference Docs